 He is committed to creating a culture of success, challenges and opportunities

 for students and the school community within an Independent Public School.
-He

 differences from around the state.
 Brad has also worked in schools in Japan,

-England and United States of America as a class room teacher.
-He is an educator
+England and United States of America as a classroom teacher.

 with a broad range of experiences able to develop strategic approaches that